0xabsec/0xabsec.github.io/pages/pov.md

 ![site](./htb/pics/8.png)

-Changing the file parameter from index.aspx to default.aspx it shows code of the page means the file parameter is vulnerable to file_read vulnerablity
+Changing the file parameter from index.aspx to default.aspx it shows code of the page means the file parameter is vulnerable to file_disclosure vulnerablity

 It also shows index.aspx.cs as a CodeFile